markyoder/wasp_clone/waspcore/README.md

   |_ assign ('=')
   |_ value  (3.14159)
 ```
-Here the inner node is 'keyed_value' with leaf child nodes `declarator`, `assign`, and `value`.
+Here, the inner node is 'keyed_value' with leaf child nodes `declarator`, `assign`, and `value`.

 All nodes have associated meta data:

-1. Node type - declarator, terminator, value, name, etc.
+1. Node type: declarator, terminator, value, name, etc.
-2. Node name - user familiar name.
+2. Node name: user familiar name.
-3. Parent node pool index - the location in the tree node pool that the parent of the node resides.
+3. Parent node pool index: the location in the tree node pool that the parent of the node resides.

 Additional meta data for parent/inner nodes consists of:

-1. First child pool index - the index of the first child.
+1. First child pool index: which is the index of the first child.
 2. The number of children.

 There is a convenient TreeNodeView class that provides consolidated per-node data access.